HimanshuJaswal7/Automation/SECURITY.md

 # Security Policy
+# Intellectual Property & Usage Restrictions

+All code, documentation, diagrams, concepts, and materials contained in this repository are proprietary intellectual property of Himanshu Jaswal and the Automation Project.

+Unless explicitly stated otherwise:

+You are NOT permitted to:

+Copy or reproduce the source code

+Reuse repository structure or system design

+Republish or redistribute repository content

+Use the code for commercial or personal projects

+Train AI models using this repository

+Create derivative works based on this repository

+This repository is provided strictly for informational and educational viewing purposes only.

+Unauthorized use, duplication, or distribution of the materials in this repository may result in legal action.
 This repository is a **basic preview and small technical overview** of the Automation project.

 The complete platform, architecture, and proprietary technologies are part of a **much larger private system** and are **not included in this repository**.